dell/terraform-provider-powerflex/docs/data-sources/nvme_host.md

 This datasource is used to query the existing NVMe hosts from the PowerFlex array.
 The information fetched from this datasource can be used for getting the details / for further processing in resource block.

+> **Note:**
+  NVMe over TCP is supported in PowerFlex 4.0 and later versions, therefore this datasource is not supported in PowerFlex 3.x.

 ## Example Usage

 ```terraform